vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ### f
 ### g
-To thee, best of Angirases,
-All folk with fair dwellings severally,
-O Agni, have turned to gain their wish.
 ### h
-May we win by thy help, O Agni, our wish,
-Wealth with fair offspring, O wealthy one:
-May we win booty, seeking for booty;
-May we win, O deathless, undying glory.
 ### i
-O Agni, of the Bharatas, youngest,
-Bear to us excellent, glorious wealth, [3]
-O bright one, wealth which many desire.
 ### k
 White robed is he, thundering, standing in the firmament.
 Youngest, with loud-sounding immortal ones,